neiltranterralogic/roku_builder/README.md

     $ roku -ps production

-This will automatically update the manifest file with a nuw build number.
-If you do not want to update the manifest then you can use the option --no-manifest-update (-n).
-Example:
+## Projects

+The project used in the above examples is a smart default.
+If you are in a project directory then it will use that project.
+If you not then it will use the defualt that you have defined in your config.
+You can define what project you want the command to be run on using the --project option:

+    $ roku -lw --project project1

+or:

+    $ roku -lw -P project1

+## Devices

+In the examples above the default device is used.
+If you have multiple devices defined in your config then you can select a different one using the following
+option:

+    $ roku -lw --device device2

+or:

-    $ roku -pns staging
+    $ roku -lw -D device2

 #### Testing

 There are a few tools that can be used for testing.
-The testing command will sideload the branch defined in the testing config.
+The testing command will sideload the branch defined in the testing stage.
 It will then connect to the device via telnet and look for the following strings and prints everything inbetween them: